John Pope (Kentucky politician): Personal life

 Pope was married to three socially well-connected women over his lifetime - outliving them all.
 In 1795 he married Anne Henry Christian (d.
 1806), daughter of one of the first settlers of Louisville, Kentucky and niece of Patrick Henry.
 After Anne died, and while a U.S. Senator, serving as president pro tem, he remarried in 1810.
 He married well again this time to Elizabeth Janet Dorcas Johnson (1786–1818), daughter of Joshua Johnson, the first American Consul-General to England.
 Her sister, Louisa, was the wife of John Quincy Adams, who was at that time the U.S. Minister to Prussia and later, with John Pope's support, president of the United States.
-During this time, and primarily under the advisement of his wife Eliza, Pope built the avant-garde mansion in what was then on the edges of the "Athens of the West" Lexington, Kentucky.
+During this time, and primarily under the advisement of his wife Eliza, Pope built the avant-garde mansion in what was then on the edges of the "Athens of the West," Lexington, Kentucky.
 It was designed by the noted American architect, Benjamin Henry Latrobe.

 After the death of Eliza, Pope resigned from his position as secretary of state of Kentucky (under Governor Gabriel Slaughter) and law professor at Transylvania University, and in 1820 he moved to Springfield, Kentucky.
 Mrs. Frances Watkins Walton of Washington County (1772–1843), widow of General Matthew Walton, founder of Springfield and state politician.
 At the time of her marriage to John Pope, Mrs. Walton was one of the wealthiest people in the state.
 After his marriage, Pope lived in his wife's home, Walton Manor, and practiced law from the older brick cottage in front of the mansion.
 When his daughter married in 1829, he sold the Pope Villa which he had been leasing out, and he sold the Walton Manor to her husband John Watkins Cocke.
 Pope and his wife then moved to Arkansas where he served as Territorial Governor until 1835.
 He returned to Springfield with his wife, and they built a new house for themselves.
 This smaller house is also on the National Register of Historic Places.
 He served as a Kentucky representative to Congress from 1837 to 1843; but, soon before his third wife died, he was an unsuccessful candidate for reelection in 1842 to the Twenty-eighth Congress.

 He was also the brother of Nathaniel Pope, a prominent figure in early Illinois Territory, and the uncle to both John Pope, Union General in the Civil War and Daniel Pope Cook, another prominent politician in the early history of the state of Illinois.

 Death

-John Pope died in Springfield, Kentucky on July 12, 1845, and is buried in Springfield Cemetery in Springfield, Kentucky.
+John Pope died in Springfield, Kentucky on July 12, 1845, and is buried in Springfield Cemetery there.

 Legacy

-Pope Villa of Lexington, Kentucky was built by Benjamin Latrobe for him and his wife Eliza.
+Pope Villa in Lexington, Kentucky was built by Benjamin Latrobe for him and his wife Eliza.
 It is only one of three extant Latrobe buildings in the U.S.

 Pope County, Arkansas is named for him.